unpoller/unpoller.github.io/documentation/docs/install/docker.md

 ---
-id: install_docker
+id: docker
-title: Docker - using command line
+title: Docker
 ---

-This page assumes that you have decided to start UniFi Poller with Docker using the command line
+This page assumes that you have decided to start UniFi Poller with Docker using the command line.

 ## Before this